dophist/kaldi-lstm/README.md

 Currently implementation includes two versions:

-simple version:
+## simple version:
 ---
-This is standard LSTM implementation, using epoch-wise BPTT training algorithm.
+* Standard LSTM implementation, using epoch-wise BPTT training algorithm, one utterance a time.
-Support Cross-Entropy training and discriminative sequential training(MPE, sMBR)
+* Support Cross-Entropy training and discriminative sequential training(MPE, sMBR)

-faster version:
+## faster version:
 ---
+### batched-BPTT(similar to BPTT(h,h-prime) by williams)

-* standard LSTM with epoch-wised BPTT suffers from gradients exploding:
+Standard LSTM with epoch-wised BPTT suffers from gradients exploding:
 When long sequence is presented, BPTT time unfolding becomes long, backward pass tends to blow up.
 This makes LSTM training in **large dataset** unstable.
 Google uses a "batched" BPTT (Tbptt=20), which greatly improves training stability.
 Inside an utterance, network states of previous batch are saved and bridged to the next batch as initial history states.

+### multi-stream training

-* multiple utterances are processed simultaneously(4 utterances per CPU in Google's setup).
+multiple utterances are processed simultaneously(4 utterances per CPU in Google's setup).
 I prefer to call this "multi-stream".
 This greatly speeds up the training.
 Another reason to do this "multi-stream" training is that all RNN algorithm is sequential, particularly in epoch-wise BPTT, shuffling can only be done in utterance level, frame-level stochasticity is missing.
 Multi-stream training receives updates from different utterances at the same time, which improves stochasticity(we are actually using SGD),

-TODO:
+## TODO:
 ---
 * bi-directional LSTM
 * simple version: now mixes both vector and matrix representations for computation.
 May add DiffSigmoid, DiffTanh to CuVector to clean it up.